BenNeise/bennneise.github.io/_posts/2015-05-15-defining-the-clonefrom-attribute-of-a-blueprint-via-build-profile-in-vrealize-automation.markdown

 What we can do instead is we select the parent template using a custom attribute called **CloneFrom**.
 We can then assign this property using a **Build Profile**, which is then applied to multiple blueprints ([this page contains a good description of Build Profiles](http://www.virtualizationteam.com/cloud/vcac-6-custom-properties-build-profiles-property-dictionary.html)).

-Once implemented, we can ÔÇô by updating a single Build Profile ÔÇô update every blueprint which uses this Build Profile.
+Once implemented, we can  - by updating a single Build Profile  - update every blueprint which uses this Build Profile.
 (Even if you'are automating the creation and maintenance of Blueprints, updating a single Build Profile property is easier than updating the Clone from property on multiple blueprints.)

 As we can (via the Property Dictionary) offer a choice of Custom Properties to the user who is requesting a machine, we can now offer a selection of parent VM templates.
 Fort example we could present a user with different versions of the template, or we could present a selection of templates with different base applications installed.